-- 1. The couple living next door to you has been married for 50 years.
+The couple living next door to you has been married for 50 years.
 They are planning to celebrate this by hosting a formal function.
-You have been asked to prepare the formal invitation. - Write the invitation that will be sent to their families and friends. - Note: Do NOT include illustrations. - 2.
-Your school's Life Orientation teacher has invited a well-known personality to give a motivational talk to the learners at your school.
+You have been asked to prepare the formal invitation.

+Write the invitation that will be sent to their families and friends.

+2. Your school's Life Orientation teacher has invited a well-known personality to give a motivational talk to the learners at your school.
 As chairperson of your school's Learners' Representative Council, you wish to invite the chairpersons of the Learners' Representative Councils of neighbouring schools.